kennethmuyoyo/toy_vector_db/README.md

 # VectoDB - Vector Database in Go

-VectoDB is a high-performance vector database implemented in Go, designed for efficient similarity search and vector operations.
+Toy VectoDB is a vector database implemented in Go, designed for efficient similarity search and vector operations.

 ## Overview